September 28, Croke Park Conference Centre

-Welcome from the Chair
+Welcome and opening remarks from the Chair

 Managing Director, Clanwilliam Health

 Deploying digital health tools within large, complex health systems: What are the key considerations for adoption and implementation?